erivlis/graphinate/docs/development.md

 ## Install dependencies

-Use UV to install all dependencies, including those for testing and documentation.
+UV is used to install all dependencies, including those for testing and documentation.

 ```shell
 uv sync --all-extras --all-groups